Title Loan Laws And Disclosures For Each State

 Nebraska

 Recently, a new law was signed, amending the Nebraska Installment Law.
 Now, lenders providing loans of less than $25,000 must be licensed by the State.
-The legal limit for interest rates in Nebraska is 6% or 16% for contracts.
-If the state doesn’t permit a lender, they cannot legally provide short-term loans.
+The legal limit for interest rates in Nebraska is 16% as of 2025.

 Nevada